TheMediocritist/pdbpm/README.md

 dt.

 The track's `load()` method should be called to load in the music.
-The load method takes a single argument: the music's filename or a `SoundData` object.
+The load method takes a single argument: the music's filename (.wav only for now, no mp3s)or a `sampleplayer` object.
 The `setBPM()` method should be called with the BPM of the loaded track.

 ```lua